thingummajig/wrflgroove/README.md

 primarily uses BeautifulSoup4, with a little help from urllib and html5lib.
 WRFLgroove makes use of the official [Grooveshark API] (http://developers.grooveshark.com) to dynamically generate the DJ playlists.
 Information is stored and retrieved in an SQLite database.
-The front-end development was created from scratch using HTML5 and CSS3.
+The front-end uses Twitter Bootstrap to beautify things a bit.
 MIT Open Source License
 -----------------------
 Permission is hereby granted, free of charge, to any person obtaining